foundation/foundation-emails/docs/pages/sass-guide.md

 npm install --global foundation-cli
 ```

-If you run into any errors on OS X or Linux, you can try prefixing the command with `sudo`.
+If you run into any pemission errors (EACCESS) on OS X or Linux, you can try prefixing the command with `sudo`.

 ```bash
 sudo npm install --global foundation-cli